ispras/utopia-hls/README.md

 JSON configuration structure states that for every operation with a specific configuration (each pair is represented as a separate JSON-field with `_` between pair's elements) present in the kernel, operation's latency will be provided.

-Here is an example of a JSON configuration file:
+Here is an example of a JSON configuration file, containing latencies for multiplication, addition and subtraction of integer numbers:

 ```json
 {